Abhayanand: Special Auxiliary Force

-Super 30

-Abhayanand conceptualised the program along with Anand Kumar.
-Super 30, a free tutorial to coach 30 bright youngsters from underprivileged families of rural Bihar for the IIT entrance test.
-Both of his children went to IIT before Super 30 started.
-He wanted to give an opportunity to talented children from poor families to compete with the more privileged ones for the IIT Joint Entrance Examination.
-Students for this program were selected through a competitive exam followed by an interview.
-The students who got selected then had to live at one place and prepare for the IIT-JEE under the academic mentorship of Anand Kumar and Abhayanad.
-He started this endeavour in 2003 when 18 children qualified for entrance test and then consequently 22 in 2004, 26 in 2005, 28 in 2006, 30 in 2007 and 30 again in 2008.

 Rahmani 30

 From 2003 to 2008 Abhayanand used to coach the students along with Anand Kumar.
 However, he split from Kumar in 2007 and then wanted to take his social experiment to a wider forum so that more under-privileged but talented children can benefit out of it.
 He joined a program called Rahmani 30 headed by Maulana Wali Rahmani where under-privileged Muslim students were selected and then coached for the JEE.
 In the inaugural year of Rahmani 30, 2009 all of the 10 students part of this program had cleared JEE.
 In 2010, 4 students out of 12 cracked entrance test.
 15 out of 30 Rahmani students cleared the exam in 2011.

 Other Super 30

-Abhayanand also provides academic mentor ship to various such programs run by CSRL.
-These programs include Oil India Super 30 Assam (Guwahati/Jorhat/Dibrugarh), National Super 100 Delhi, GAIL Utkarsh Super 100 Kanpur.
-These programs are sponsored by various Indian PSUs (Public Sector Undertakings) such as GAIL, Powergrid, Oil India Limited.
-In 2011, 12 out of 20 students cracked the entrance test, 8 out of 20 qualified from Kanpur and 1 out of 3 passed the examination from Guwahati.

-Abhayanand also wanted the society to realise its potential by helping the underprivileged children to compete for one of the toughest examination of India.
-He provides academic mentorship to students of Magadh Super30, a program run by the people of Gaya on similar lines as Super30.
+Abhayanand provides academic mentorship to students of Magadh Super30, a program run by the people of Gaya on similar lines as Super30.
 Magadh Super 30 was started in 2008.
-In 2011 2 out of 16 students cracked the IIT entrance test.
-Another such program Triveni Super 30 is run by Triveni Shubhakaran Trust, Calcutta in Patna which is also mentored by Abhayanand.
-8 out of 15 students from Triveni Super 30 passed the IIT entrance test in 2011.

 TEDx Talk

 He gave a TEDx talk at TEDx Bankipur.
 He said for him a teacher's definition is, " One who doesn't give the right answer but keeps asking the right questions."